PyMVPA/PyMVPA/doc/source/classifiers.rst

 needed in most (or in some) of the use cases.

-For instance, the :class:`~mvpa.clfs.base.Classifier` class defines the `trained_labels` state variable, which just stores the unique labels for which the classifier was trained.
-Since `trained_labels` stores meaningful information only for a trained classifier, attempt to access 'clf.states.trained_labels' before training would result in an error,
+For instance, the :class:`~mvpa.clfs.base.Classifier` class defines the `trained_targets` state variable, which just stores the unique targets for which the classifier was trained.
+Since `trained_targets` stores meaningful information only for a trained classifier, attempt to access 'clf.states.trained_targets' before training would result in an error,

  >>> from mvpa.misc.exceptions import UnknownStateError
  >>> try:
  ...     untrained_clf = kNN()
- ...     labels = untrained_clf.states.trained_labels
+ ...     targets = untrained_clf.states.trained_targets
  ... except UnknownStateError:
  ...
 "Does not work"
  'Does not work'

-since the classifier has not seen the data yet and, thus, does not know the labels.
-In other words, it is not yet in the state to know anything about the labels.
+since the classifier has not seen the data yet and, thus, does not know the targets.
+In other words, it is not yet in the state to know anything about the targets.
 Any state variable can be enabled or disabled on per instance basis at any time of the execution (see :class:`~mvpa.misc.state.ClassWithCollections`).

 To continue the last example, each classifier, or more precisely every